ibexa/documentation-developer/docs/guide/http_cache.md

     - View implements `eZ\Publish\Core\MVC\Symfony\View\CachableView`
     - Cache is not disabled on the individual view

-    If that checks out Response will be adapted with the following:
+    If that checks out, the Response will be adapted with the following:
     - `ResponseCacheConfigurator` will apply site access settings for enabled/disabled cache and default TTL
     - `DispatcherTagger` will dispatch the built in ResponseTaggers which will generate the tags as described above.